Zen practice is about getting in touch with your own values

 - Attend at least one Sesshin (silent meditation retreat) a year.

-Learn the Zen forms of the Zen Center.
+Learn the Zen forms and liturgy of the Zen Center.

 Attend at least six-half day retreats a year.